 The last step was the Bona Traffic HD to seal and finish the floor.
 This too is water-based, has low VOCs, low odor and is fast drying.

-Using the Bona®Floor products I was able to get a premium floor and process that was quick, safe and durable!
+Using the Bona®Floor products I was able to get a premium floor and eco friendly hardwood floor finish that was quick, safe and durable!
 Compared to an acid cure floor which would have taken much longer and had a higher level of toxicity in the home.

 This post is sponsored by Bona®Floors – All opinions shared are 100% mine.